 This course is dedicated to one of the main areas of electrical engineering: power system analysis.
 Power system analysis is the core of power engineering and its understanding is therefore essential for a career in this field.
 In this course, you will learn about power flow (load flow) analysis and short circuit analysis and their use in power systems.

-The course is divided into the following sections:
+The course consists of 37 lectures in 5h 48m total length., and it’s divided into the following sections:

 1. Power Flow (Load Flow) Analysis